UAF-RCS/uaf-rcs-hpc-docs/third-party-software/using-software-collections-scl.md

 /usr/bin/scl enable rh-python36 ./test.py
 ```

-If you are passing command line arguments to your script you will need to enclose your script and command in double quots:
+If you are passing command line arguments to your script you will need to enclose your script and command in double quotes:

 ```text
 /usr/bin/scl enable rh-python36 "./test.py -n arg1"